cadmusinho/Age-estimation/README.md

 The model was trained on the IMDB dataset.
 Evaluation was conducted on a separate validation set, split from the training data.

-The model achieved a steady accuracy of approximately **63%**, confirming a moderate ability to approximate age based on facial images.
+The model achieved a Mean Absolute Error of approximately 16 years, meaning the predicted ages differ from the true ages by an average of ±14 years.

 ### Conclusions

 Despite hardware constraints, the implemented optimization techniques enabled achieving a decent accuracy level.
-The **~63%** accuracy result is satisfactory as a proof-of-concept and solid foundation for further experiments and development.
+The MAE od 16 years result is satisfactory as a proof-of-concept and solid foundation for further experiments and development.

 To improve results further, it is recommended to: